okohll/abdocs/content/docs/fields/field-types/special-field-types/file/document-templates.md

 | $sessionData.getRowId()              | Return the ID of the record last loaded |
 | $sessionData.getTile()               | Return the open tile |

-There are many more functions than these available, indeed the whole of the agileBase user interface is created with templates including functions of these three types.
+There are many more functions than these available, indeed the whole of the Agilebase user interface is created with templates including functions of these three types.

 The entire templating API is beyond the scope of this documentation but if you do wish to create any template functionality not covered by the above, it's probably possible.
 Please get in touch with us to discuss your needs and be pointed in the right direction.